lynnlilu/lynnlilu.github.io/_pages/about.md

 \[Oct.
 2019\] We received the first runner-up poster award in ACM MobiCom 2019, whose work is collaborated with Prof. Yingying Chen's group.
 Congratulations!

 \[Oct.
-2019\] One paper is accepted by IEEE Transactions on Mobile Computing.
+2019\] One paper was accepted by IEEE Transactions on Mobile Computing.

 \[Sep.
 2019\] I was nominated as the candidate ranking 1st in Dept. CSE (033) of SJTU for the National Scholarship for Doctoral Student at the 2019 academic year.
 [Link](http://xsb.seiee.sjtu.edu.cn/xsb/info/15682.htm)

 \[Jul.
-2019\] One paper is accepted by ACM IMWUT, which is presented in Ubicomp 2019.
+2019\] One paper was accepted by ACM IMWUT, which was presented in Ubicomp 2019.

 \[Mar.
-2019\] One paper is accepted by ACM MobiHoc 2019, which is collaborated with the junior Ph.D. student Hao Kong in Prof. Yu's group.
+2019\] One paper was accepted by ACM MobiHoc 2019, which was collaborated with the junior Ph.D. student Hao Kong in Prof. Yu's group.
 Hao and I are the co-first authors for this work.
 Congratulations!

 \[Feb.
-2019\] Our work on 'Lip Reading-based User authentication through Acoustic Sensing on Smartphones' has been reported by [IEEE Spectrum](https://spectrum.ieee.org/tech-talk/consumer-electronics/gadgets/this-new-approach-for-user-identification-allows-phones-to-read-your-lips).
+2019\] Our work on `Lip Reading-based User authentication through Acoustic Sensing on Smartphones' has been reported by [IEEE Spectrum](https://spectrum.ieee.org/tech-talk/consumer-electronics/gadgets/this-new-approach-for-user-identification-allows-phones-to-read-your-lips).

 \[Nov.
 2018\] I received the National Scholarship for Doctoral Student at the 2018 academic year.